Shinjan-saha/EC593-Digital-Signal-Proccessing-Lab/EXP2/README.md

 # Experiment 2 of EC593 Digital Signal Processing Lab

-## Addition and multiplication of two discrete signals.
+## Addition,Subtraction and multiplication of two discrete signals.

-####  Make  Sure to go through Each Folder containing the codes for both Addition & Multiplictation   of 2 Discrete Signals  respectively
+####  Make  Sure to go through Each Folder containing the codes for both Addition,Subtraction & Multiplictation   of 2 Discrete Signals  respectively